yuanbei/Nars-Wiki/Emotion-and-Internal-Experience.md

 ## Internal experience

-Beside satisfaction, the system may use other system-level indicators:
+Besides satisfaction, the system may use other system-level indicators:

-* busyness that summarizes the average priority values of the recently processed.
+* **busyness** that summarizes the average priority values of the recently processed.
 This measurement will decide the chance for tentative ideas to be explored.

-* alertness that summarizes the average difference between recently processed input and the corresponding anticipation.
+* **alertness** that summarizes the average difference between recently processed input and the corresponding anticipation.
 This measurement will decide the time spent on direct input.

-* well-being that summarizes the situation of energy supply, I/O channel connection, device functioning, etc. This measurement will become necessary when the system directly controls a hardware body.
+* **well-being** that summarizes the situation of energy supply, I/O channel connection, device functioning, etc. This measurement will become necessary when the system directly controls a hardware body.

 There will be corresponding feeling operators for each of these indicators.
 In a sense these indicators are not emotions, since they are not handled exactly as described in the previous section, though in a similar way.
 All these feelings are included in the system's internal experience.

 Beside that, it will also be necessary to record the major events within the system, and make it available to the inference.
 For this purpose, the current inference log will become partially perceivable by the system itself via certain feeling operations, or, some events will even automatically get into the internal experience, so as to allow the system to answer questions like "What I have been thinking?" or "what methods I've tried on that problem?".

-To achieve this purpose, an inference step can be summarized afterwards as an Implication statement from the premise(s) to the conclusion.
+To achieve this purpose, an inference step can be summarized afterward as an _Implication_ statement from the premise(s) to the conclusion.
 For double-premise inference rules, it may be better to only include one premise (the task) in the summarizing Implication statement, while taking the other one (the belief) as part of the background knowledge.

 The internal experience may be treated similarly as the I/O channels, with a buffer and other features, though there is probably only one such channel.